 Web Technik

-Web Technik is no longer operating, however past customers now have essentially the same services provided by LaserTechnik Ltd who can also build new web sites.
+Web Technik is no longer operating, however past customers now have essentially the same services provided by LaserTechnik Ltd , that’s to say creating new web sites, maintenance and problem fixing on existing sites.

 We also provide ad-hoc services through Website Rescue to anyone in need of internet support and maintenance regardless of who built your site.